FAQ - Information about the Vulnerability-Lab

 ===========

-Attachment: (Debug Logs, Dumps, Error logs, Exception Logs, PoC, Test Session Logs, Pictures & sometimes Docs or Vids.
+Attachment: (Debug Logs, Dumps, Error logs, Exception Logs, Test Session Logs, Pictures & Documents or Videos.

-A lab user is a registered user in the Laboratory and can view all advisory details on the index.
+A Researcher is a registered user in the Laboratory and can view all advisory details on the index webpage.
+To register a researcher account its required to process the basic register formular on the index webpage.

 The Administrators are controlling the service, implementing updates, and verifying advisories.